Ian-FN/Ian-FN/README.md

 ## Projects

-### Sudoku Solver (In Progress)
+### Report Tracker
-A simple Sudoku solver that uses backtracking to complete a regular 9x9 Sudoku.
-I will be utilizing Python to create this project.
+A simple app that allows users to sign up, submit incident reports, view and subscribe to reports to recieve notifications, and displays reports on a map using Google Maps API.

 ## Connect with Me